GRESB/api-docs/source/includes/_versioning.md

 # Versioning
-Your API version will be set the first time you use the GRESB API.
-All updates to our API will be documented in a change-log, and you will have the ability to upgrade your API to the newest version at any point.
+All updates to our API will be documented in this section.
 If a backwards-incompatible update is released, all API users will be notified in advanced and be given ample time to upgrade.

 <table>